VISIT

 Rebecca Cox - VIsit_Transportation_2020.FIC.32.1.jpg

-Under the direction of Averill Harriman, the Union Pacific built the Sun Valley Lodge in 1936.
+Under H. Averell Harriman, UP developed the Sun Valley Lodge in 1936.
 The company launched a successful promotion of the new ski resort, even using their railroad engineers to design new chairlifts.
-The business venture was successful, and Sun Valley’s popularity continues to this day.

-In 1958-1972 the extremely popular “Snowball Express” train from Los Angeles to Sun Valley carried passengers in style to the winter resort.
+In 1958-1972, the extremely popular “Snowball Express” train from Los Angeles to Sun Valley carried passengers in style to the winter resort.
+Business grew, marketing its association with visiting celebrities, and Sun Valley’s popularity continues to this day.

 Ranching